-> Did I mention I also buy holiday gifts for myself this way?
+Did I mention I also buy holiday gifts for myself this way?
 This year I wanted a 24-inch Toshiba flat-screen TV.
-A month before Thanksgiving I got a deal alert for the set I wanted on Amazon; the price was $169, with free shipping.
+A month before Thanksgiving I got a deal alert for the set I wanted at an online retailer; the price was $169, with free shipping.
 Bingo!
 I guessed that the price wasn’t going to get any better and I was right.
-On Black Friday, Amazon was selling the same set for $199!
+On Black Friday, the retailer was selling the same set for $199!
 So I saved $30 by not buying the TV on Black Friday.

-> And now for what I actually did buy on Black Friday: A family member needed a new computer but couldn’t afford it, so other family members and I decided to chip in for this big purchase.
+And now for what I actually did buy on Black Friday: A family member needed a new computer but couldn’t afford it, so other family members and I decided to chip in for this big purchase.
 On the pre-BF alert from Dell, I saw that a terrific all-in-one computer would go on sale at 3 a.m. — with a $150 reduction.
 That was worth losing a little sleep for — and I did the deal in my pajamas.
 Holiday shopping complete.

 My cheapskate tips:

 1. If you avoid the stores, it’s easier to avoid those point-of-purchase temptations — and you won’t get carried away by the buy-buy-buy energy of the holiday crowds.

 2. Know the retail prices of the things you want before you make any purchases; that way you can judge any true savings.